Secret Agent Man (Johnny Rivers song): Technical

-Other versions

-The Ventures
+The Ventures version

-Surf rock band the Ventures did an instrumental version for their 1966 album, Play the Batman Theme, which featured a few instrumental covers of themes from spy series.
-Released as the band's first single of 1966, it went to #54 in the US and #82 in Canada, and was on the charts concurrently with the Rivers version.
+Instrumental rock band the Ventures did an instrumental version for their 1966 album, Play the Batman Theme, which featured several instrumental covers of television themes.
+Released as the band's first single of 1966, it reached #54 in the US and #82 in Canada, and was on the charts concurrently with the Rivers version.

-Devo
+Devo version

-In 1974, the song was recorded by Devo and again in 1979 on the Duty Now for the Future album with a jerky, heavily modified arrangement and significantly altered lyrics (sung by guitarist Bob Mothersbaugh).
-The 1974 recording was featured as a music video in Devo's independent short film, In The Beginning Was The End: The Truth About De-Evolution.
+New wave band Devo recorded a version of "Secret Agent Man" in 1974, which was featured in their 1976 short film The Truth About De-Evolution.
+They re-recorded the song in 1979 for their second studio album, Duty Now for the Future, with a heavily modified arrangement and significantly altered lyrics sung by guitarist Bob Mothersbaugh.

-Bruce Willis
+Bruce Willis version

 Bruce Willis recorded a version for his 1987 album The Return of Bruno which rose to #43 on the UK charts.
-Willis' version features introductory stock sounds and a new subtitle, "James Bond is Back".
+Willis' version features introductory stock sounds and a new subtitle, "James Bond Is Back".